-One in 5 adults experience mental health issues (National Alliance on Mental Health, 2020).
+One in 5 adults experience mental health issues (National Alliance on Mental Health, 2024).
 Research suggests that art museum experiences may promote positive mental health.
 This study investigates the impacts of a self-directed visit to an art museum on adult's psychological wellbeing, as well as the factors that may contribute to such impacts.
-We are interviewing visitors to three Seattle art museums - Seattle Art Museum, Asian Art Museum, and the Frye Art Museum - using the University College London's Museum Wellbeing Measures Toolkit
+Three hundred and sixty-three visitors were interviewed across three Seattle art museums - Seattle Art Museum, Asian Art Museum, and the Frye Art Museum - using the University College London's Museum Wellbeing Measures Toolkit.
+Data are being analyzed, and the results will be shared soon.

 Principal Investigator: Jessica J. Luke, Ph.D.